Agoseris heterophylla, Annual Agoseris

 Elevation: 2,500 to 5,000 feet.

-Recorded Range: Western United States and British Columbia: In the United States in AZ, CA, CO, ID, MT, NM, NV, OR, UT and WA.
+Recorded Range: Agoseris glauca is found in the western United States and British Columbia: In the United States in AZ, CA, CO, ID, MT, NM, NV, OR, UT and WA.

 U.S. Weed Information: No data available.